 Having and expressing a sense of life’s purpose is one of the most important elements of a full and rich life.
 Identifying the issues quickly is important when that sense is lost.

-Once Mary opened up with her community’s Spiritual Director about these interests, we were able to help restore what she needed to live purposefully each day.
-The Spiritual Director showed Mary the many pianos throughout her community building.
+Once Mary opened up with her community’s Spiritual Care Director about these interests, we were able to help restore what she needed to live purposefully each day.
+The Spiritual Care Director showed Mary the many pianos throughout her community building.

-You can hear more about how Spiritual Directors are helping to find renewed life purpose in this video featuring our Director of Spirituality, Hutch.
+You can hear more about how Spiritual Care Directors are helping to find renewed life purpose in this video featuring our Director of Spirituality, Hutch.